darionco/CCCaca/README.md

    * The rendering is multithreaded, be carful if you modify it.
    * CCCaca depends on having an untouched CCDirectorIOS *drawScene* method, it uses method swizzling to plugin itself.
    * Changing the *gamma* property only affects colors using the *kCCCacaRenderLibCacaColor* render color mode.
+   * CCCacaScreenFilter inherits from CCScene, you can add other nodes to it and they won't be filtered.
+There are other crazy ways to use this functionality.

 Licensing
 ---------